 By now it is a cliché to quote the former Berlin mayor who famously said Berlin might be poor, but it is sexy.
-Things have also changed somewhat: Berlin is not quite as poor, it’s more expensive.
-But to my mind, it is still a wonderful place to live, that continues to have a non-conformist, open-minded attitude quite different from most European ‘museum’ cities.
+Things have also changed: Berlin is not poor and it’s more expensive.
+Today, you don’t move to Berlin because it’s a deal.
+You move here because it’s a great place to live that continues to have a non-conformist, open-minded attitude quite different from most European ‘museum’ cities.
 Berlin is still sexy, it’s just a lot of other people think so too.

-Artists were originally lured to Berlin because, with a mountain of debt and a dismal housing market, it created conditions of economic failure necessary for artists to live cheaply and pursue their work.
+Originally (in the 90s and 2000s), artists were lured to Berlin because, with a mountain of debt and a dismal housing market, it created conditions of economic failure necessary for artists to live cheaply and pursue their work.
 As cities like New York or Paris became unaffordable, writers, visual artists and musicians moved en masse to the old worker neighbourhoods of the East –filling these old Soviet-era blocks with studios, happenings and self-destructive/enhancing hedonism.
-A friend who has taught visual art in New York for three decades watched the geography of the art scene move through her graduating seniors.
+A friend who taught visual art in New York for three decades watched the geography of the art scene move through her graduating seniors.
 In the eighties they moved to SoHo, in 1990 they were in the East Village, later they were living in Brooklyn.
-In the last years, every single student dedicated to pursuing a career in visual art moved to Berlin.
+In the 2000s and 2010s, every single student dedicated to pursuing a career in visual art moved to Berlin.
 They joined artists from all over the world and Germany’s own arts community.

-Today, Berlin is full of artists, would-be artists, and those wishing to capitalise off Berlin’s image of cool: hoteliers, hostel owners, restauranteurs, tour guide companies, bike companies, the lot.
-Berlin is not undiscovered, and many come here pursuing an image of the city that touristic entrepreneurs are more than happy to market.
-Many criticise an influx of artists who enjoy a city which allows them to be conspicuously artistic rather than actually creating art.
-(Many argue that it’s precisely the plethora of entertainment here that makes it so difficult to stay productive: be warned!).
-This is not entirely unpleasant, and the night life has certainly profited, but prices have also shot up.
+Berlin for a time had an inevitable reputation for dilettantism.
+Or off-grid experimentation, depending on who you asked.
+It was full of artists, would-be artists, and those wishing to capitalise off Berlin’s image of cool: hoteliers, hostel owners, restauranteurs, tour guide companies, bike companies, the lot.
+Many criticised these artists for enjoying a city which allowed them to be conspicuously artistic rather than actually creating art.
+And many argued that it was precisely the plethora of entertainment here that made it so difficult to stay productive.
+This image of Berlin lives on, but mostly in a way commodified for tourists and weekenders trying to get into Berghain.

 The challenge that ex-patriot writers, artists, academics and others wishing to set up in this city is the nitty-gritty.
 What red tape is generally involved?
 Where should I live?
 How do I get established?